 The virus lives in the nervous system.
 When it’s activated, it moves up the nerves to the outer surface of the skin.
-Once the rash from shingles crusts over, the person is no longer contagious.
+Once the rash from shingles crusts over, it’s no longer contagious.

 Psoriasis is a chronic autoimmune disorder.
 Unlike shingles, it’s not contagious.
 People with psoriasis will experience periods of remission followed by flare-ups.
-It’s associated with rapid skin cell turnover.
+The condition is associated with rapid skin cell turnover.

-Patients can get more than one type of psoriasis, and it can appear on different places on their body at different times throughout their lives.
+People can get more than one type of psoriasis.
+It can appear on different places on their bodies at different times throughout their lives.

 According to the American Academy of Dermatology, 7.5 million people in the United States have psoriasis.
-Many begin to see symptoms between 15 and 30 years old.
+Many begin to see symptoms between ages 15 and 30.
 Another peak time for psoriasis symptoms is between the ages of 50 and 60.
-People who get psoriasis usually have at least one other family member who also has it.
+People who have psoriasis usually have at least one other family member with the condition.

 There’s no cure for psoriasis.
-Steroids and drugs that suppress the immune system can help treat flare-ups as well as light treatments.
+However, steroids and drugs that suppress the immune system can help treat flare-ups.

 A shingles rash can appear anywhere on your body.
-Often, though, it’s found on the right or left side of your torso.
+It’s often found on the right or left side of your torso.
 It may also spread to your back, chest, or abdomen.

 The rash is usually quite painful, itchy, and sensitive to the touch.
-Often you’ll feel pain at the surface of the skin a few days before the noticeable rash develops.
-If treatment is given promptly, the rash can develop into blisters that open and form scabs.
+It’s common to feel pain at the surface of the skin a few days before the noticeable rash develops.

-Other shingles symptoms may include fever, fatigue, and headache.
+Other symptoms may include fever, fatigue, and headache.

 Psoriasis may also appear on your torso, but the patches of dead, scaly skin typically form on the scalp, knees, and elbows.
-Psoriasis may also affect your fingernails and toenails.
-The red rash of psoriasis may be covered with silvery scales or dry, cracked skin.
-The affected areas may itch or burn.
+The red rash may be covered with silvery scales or dry, cracked skin.
+It may also occur on the fingernails and toenails.
+Affected areas may itch or burn.

 Psoriasis can also affect the joints, making them feel stiff and sore.
 This condition is known as psoriatic arthritis.

 Early symptoms of shingles may be confused with hives, scabies, or other skin conditions.
-Sometimes, diagnosis is as simple as viewing the rash itself and the associated symptoms.
-Further testing typically is not necessary.
+Sometimes your doctor can make a diagnosis by looking at your skin and the associated symptoms.
+They may not need to test further.

-However, further testing is available.
-If you’re at risk for other complications because of shingles, doctors can order the following tests to diagnose the virus:
+If you’re at risk for other complications because of shingles, your doctor can order the following tests to diagnose it:

-- skin biopsies, where a piece of the rash is removed and evaluated under a microscope
+- Skin biopsy.
+A piece of the rash is removed and evaluated under a microscope.

 Diagnosing psoriasis is similar to diagnosing shingles.
-Doctors can typically diagnose psoriasis just with an examination of your scalp, nails, and/or skin, along with a medical history.
-On occasion, your doctor may order a skin biopsy of the rash to diagnose psoriasis and rule out other conditions.
-This can also help to diagnose the exact type of psoriasis.
+Doctors can typically diagnose psoriasis with an examination of your scalp, nails, and skin, along with your medical history.
+Sometimes your doctor may order a skin biopsy of the rash to diagnose psoriasis and rule out other conditions.
+This can also help diagnose the exact type of psoriasis.

-If you’re experiencing a persistent rash that doesn’t go away, along with other symptoms of pain or fever, consult your doctor.
-Treatment is available for both shingles and psoriasis, and can help you feel better.
+If you’re experiencing a persistent rash that doesn’t go away and pain or fever, consult your doctor.

-While there is no cure for shingles, treatment is still available to make patients more comfortable and decrease the duration of the disease, which generally lasts between two and six weeks.
+While there’s no cure for shingles, treatment is still available to make people more comfortable.
+Treatment can also decrease the duration of the disease, which generally lasts between two and six weeks.
 Treatment for shingles includes:

-- antiviral medications to speed up healing and reduce the chance of complications
+- Antiviral medications.
+These can speed up healing and reduce the chance of complications.

-- nerve pain medications, or numbing agents, like lidocaine, to help with the pain
+- Medications for nerve pain.
+These numbing agents, like lidocaine, can help with any pain.

 Treatment options include: